Road to Paloma

 Road to Paloma is a 2014 American drama thriller film directed by (in his directorial debut), produced by, co-written by, and starring Jason Momoa.
 Robert Homer Mollohan co-stars and co-wrote the script.
 It also co-stars Sarah Shahi, Lisa Bonet, Michael Raymond-James, Chris Browning, Timothy V. Murphy, and Wes Studi.
 The film was released on July 11, 2014.

 Plot

-After murdering his mother's rapist, Wolf, a Native American, flees from the law.
+After murdering his mother's rapist (the mother having died from her injuries) Wolf, a Native American, flees from the law.
 Six months later he meets up with a drifter called Cash and heads north to his sister's property where he intends to go spread his mother's ashes, but with the law right behind him his dream to lay his mother to peace may come at a price.

+On their way up north to spread his mother’s ashes, Wolf and Cash are approached by a little boy covered in blood begging for help.
+They race into the desert brush to find a young woman being raped by a white male.
+Robert Wolf murders the man, then he and Cash run to a nearby police station on foot, carrying woman and child.
+The police officer stops them from running away and is about to call in that the two suspects are being arrested.